Grid2op/lightsim2grid/docs/time_series.rst

 Detailed usage
 ###############
-TODO examples on how to import, and documentation of main methods
+TODO DOC examples on how to import, and documentation of main methods

-.. automodule:: lightsim2grid.timeSerie
-    :members:
-    :autosummary:

 * :ref:`genindex`
 * :ref:`modindex`